Quanterm/SpiXFamily-ScooTeq/Readme.md

 # Project ScooTeq
 - Way cost calculator for scooters
---- Code will be improved with APIs of open streetmaps
+- Code will be improved with APIs from open streetmaps
---- Front end design on request
+- Frontend design on request